Forest-Economics-Goettingen/optimLanduse/README.md

 Alley cropping does not appear in any portfolio at any uncertainty level.
 It does not, on average, contribute best to any indicator.
-At least one other land-cover type contributes better each indicator.
+At least one other land-cover type contributes better to each indicator.
 It also contributes the worst (highest) to management complexity.
 This overall negative contribution does not change with increasing uncertainty levels.
 By trend, higher uncertainty levels lead to more